 Mazda Canada successfully transitioned to a conversation-based performance management practice, resulting in greater workforce collaboration, improved employee engagement, and increased productivity.

-12 weeks after implementation, we conducted a workshop to measure the impact of the GEAR-Up program.
-Since the program was introduced, Mazda Canada has seen a 40% increase in the categories on their employee survey reflective of employee engagement, satisfaction, and performance:
+12 weeks after implementation, we conducted a follow-up workshop to measure the impact GEAR-Up.
+Since the program was introduced, Mazda Canada has seen a 40% increase in employee engagement, satisfaction, and performance.

-Employees report that the new system provides greater incentives for continuous improvement and opportunities for professional development.
-Mazda Canada managerial staff report that they are better equipped to lead teams in a positive and constructive manner, engaging employees in a process of ongoing performance coaching that will continue to drive productivity and improve employee retention.
+Employees enthusiastically told us that the new system provides greater incentives for continuous improvement and opportunities for professional development.
+Mazda Canada managers also told us that they are better equipped to lead their teams in a positive and constructive way, engaging employees in a process of ongoing performance coaching that has improved productivity and employee retention.